snnshn96/Cache-Simulator/README.md

-B) < associativity > is one of: direct - simulate a direct mapped cache. assoc - simulate a fully associative cache. assoc:n - simulate an n âˆ’ way associative cache. n will be a power of 2.
+B) < associativity > is one of: direct - simulate a direct mapped cache. assoc - simulate a fully associative cache. assoc:n - simulate an n way associative cache. n will be a power of 2.
 C) < blocksize > is a power of 2 integer that specifies the size of the cache block in bytes.
 D) < tracefile > is the name of the trace file.